Value for Money 50%

 Le Praz is at the bottom of the lift system and the bottom of the Courchevel pricing structure.
 Its modest altitude means limited snow-cover for part of the season and it’s a long gondola ride up to the heart of the ski area.
 Lots of tour operators have chalets here and sometimes neglect to state how far away they are from the main action in 1850 or even 1650.
 Don’t stay down here unless you’re paying significantly lower prices.

-That said it’s a quaint old farming village with cobbled lanes, oodles of atmosphere and one notable hotel, Les Peupliers.
-The hotel has an excellent restaurant and is still owned by one of the families that originally developed Courchevel.
+That said, it’s a quaint old farming village with cobbled lanes, oodles of atmosphere and one notable hotel: Les Peupliers.
+It has an excellent restaurant and is still owned by one of the families that originally developed Courchevel.
+The hotel is four star, with a great breakfast buffet and gorgeous interior that will make you feel right at home and a little spoilt on your holiday.
+It embodies that idyllic Alpine village charm that many of us crave, whilst satisfying more luxurious pallets at the same time.

 Where to Eat